syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Event support for Mail merge

-The `MailMerge` class provides event support to customize the document contents and merging image data during the mail merge process.
-The following events are supported by Essential DocIO in mail merge process.
+The `MailMerge` class provides event support to customize the document contents and merging image data during the Mail merge process.
+The following events are supported by Essential DocIO in Mail merge process.

-* `MergeField` - occurs during mail merge when a mail merge field except image mail merge field is encountered in the document
+* `MergeField` - occurs during Mail merge when a Mail merge field except image Mail merge field is encountered in the document
-* `MergeImageField` - occurs during mail merge when a image mail merge field is encountered in the document
+* `MergeImageField` - occurs during Mail merge when a image Mail merge field is encountered in the document

 ### MergeField Event

-The following code example shows how to use `MergeField` event during mail merge process.
+The following code example shows how to use `MergeField` event during Mail merge process.

 {% tabs %}